Last Updated on October 9, 2024 by Mary Pressler

 *LP&L published a document with their TDU rates in October 2023.

-As you can see in the table above, most TDUs decreased their electricity delivery charges in March 2024:
+As you can see in the table above, most TDUs increased their electricity delivery charges in September 2024:

 • Your electricity provider has no control over TDU charges.
 Your retail provider bills them along with energy charges, and pays them to the local utility company.